 - Purchases of non-financial investment-grade corporate bond purchases still at £10B, and

 - Stocks of U.K. government bond purchases are maintained at £435B.

 With inflation noticeably shooting higher in the last couple of months, more than a few market players expected the BOE to release the Kraken (a.k.a. higher interest rates) to prevent the economy from overheating.

 But job growth won this time, it seems.
 According to the BOE’s Monetary Policy Committee (MPC), “attempting to offset fully the effect of weaker sterling on inflation would be achievable only at the cost of higher unemployment and, in all likelihood, even weaker income growth.”

 This is why the BOE would rather “seek to return inflation to the target over a somewhat longer period than usual” and that maintaining its current policies “remained appropriate.”

 The BOE was quick to throw in its caveats, though, repeating that “there are limits to the extent that above-target inflation can be tolerated.”
 However, a closer look at the statement also revealed that, for some members, the latest revisions have moved inflation “a little closer to those limits.”
 Sorry, Cady Heron.
 The limit DOES exist.

 Adjustments, adjustments everywhere

-For the second time in six months, Mark Carney and his gang were forced to significantly upgrade their economic projections after printing gloomy figures on the heels the EU referendum:
+For the second time in six months, Mark Carney and his gang were forced to significantly upgrade their economic projections after printing gloomy figures on the heels of the EU referendum: